MIP39c2-SP#: 10 Author(s): @wouter, @juanjuan Contributors: Status: Accepted Date Applied: 2021-04-07 Date Ratified: <yyyy-mm-dd>

 Initial Incubation Roadmap

-SES will start out with three initial incubation teams from day one.
+SES will start out with two initial incubation teams from day one.
 This is an overview of the objectives as they have been defined for now (still subject to change):

 Develop web applications and tools that maximize participation, simplify complexity, and democratize access in the Maker protocol.